sshine/nig-nag-nug/README.md

 fromList [(Hand 1,31196),(Hand 2,50096),(Hand 3,12429),(Hand 4,6217)]
 ```

+It seems that picking hand 2 gives the most points when playing against a
+uniformly random player in spite of losing more games.

-What if the next iteration of strategies assumes a distribution based on the first uniform strategy?
+What if the next generation of strategies assumes a discrete distribution based
+on how many points the first uniform strategy scores?
+How well would this perform
+against the uniform strategy and itself?